MariosGkMeng/Simulation-Dashboard-Organizer.github.io/README.md

 ### Set project paths

 1. Go to “project_paths” sheet.
 Set the following paths:
-	1. *“print parameter file”:** This is the path where the parameter file is printed, ready to be parsed from your simulator (applicable for Mode 1)
+	1. **“print parameter file”:** This is the path where the parameter file is printed, ready to be parsed from your simulator (applicable for Mode 1)
 	2.  **“write trigger text file”:** This is the path where the trigger file is printed, ready to be parsed from your simulator (applicable for Mode 1).
-More on trigger file in ???.
+See next section to get info on how the trigger file works.
 	3.  **“dropbox_folder_linking”:** This is the path where the simulator prints some user-wanted information (such as deviations from a mean variable, computation time, etc).
 This user wanted information is set in a script inside the simulator

+#### Trigger file
+The trigger file is the "middle-man" in the communication between excel and the simulator.
+The way that they communicate is up to the user - developer.
+For example, to trigger the simulation, the excel tool writes "Runs sim: 1".
+The simulator reads this file instantaneously and triggers the simulation.
+After a fixed amount of time (which is larger than the amount of time that it takes the simulator to read the trigger file, excel writes "Runs sim: 0", which is the neutral-"no simulation" state)

 ### Create a new parameter